ForgeRock/forgeops/README.md

 * Warning: The AM install and config utility parameterizes the FQDN - but you may need to fix up other configurations in IDM, IG, end user UI, etc. This is a work in progress.

+The experimental script `bin/init-platform.sh` can be used to create a new Skaffold and Kustomize profile for a custom domain.
+Refer to the help for that script.

 ## Cleaning up

 `skaffold delete` or `skaffold delete -f skaffold-dev.yaml`